jucian0/posts/building-forms-in-reactjs.md

 - Basic knowledge of React.
 - NodeJS in your environment.

-In this post I will use Yarn, fell free to use NPM, I usually use Typescript, but I will write de code with Javascript since Typescript user is familiar with Javascript too.
+In this post I will use Yarn, feel free to use NPM, I usually use Typescript, but I will write the code with Javascript since Typescript user is familiar with Javascript too.

 ## First steps